A complete application to the Two-Year J.D. Program must include the following materials:

 We require evidence that you have sufficient funds to cover your full course of study and living expenses while enrolled in the program.
 Financial documentation consists of two parts:

 All applicants must be proficient in English.
-If you are from a non-English speaking country or your native tongue is not English, you are required to submit a TOEFL score or the International English Language Testing System (IELTS) score.
+If you are from a non-English speaking country or your native tongue is not English, you are required to submit either a TOEFL score or an International English Language Testing System (IELTS) score.
 The exception is if you have a degree from an institution that teaches solely in English.
 The Test of English as a Foreign Language (TOEFL) is administered by the Educational Testing Service (ETS).
-Please request the ETS to send official TOEFL scores to Wake Forest University School of Law.
-Our institution code is 5885 and the department code is 03.
 The minimum TOEFL score is 100 (internet-based), 250 (computer-based), or 600 (paper-based).
 The minimum IELTS score is 7.0.
+Please have your English proficiency test scores sent directly to LSAC.
+The institution code for TOEFL is 8395, and a code is not required for the IELTS.

 You are encouraged to keep track of your application and completion status.
 You may do so through our Applicant Status Checker